 RAK3372 WisBlock LPWAN Module Quick Start Guide

-There are more features and applications possible for RAK3372 WisBlock Core but this guide only demonstrates LED Breathing and LoRaWAN OTAA example.
+Although the RAK3372 WisBlock Core offers many more features and applications, this guide focuses only on demonstrating the LED Breathing and the LoRaWAN OTAA example.

-Following this guide successfully ensures that you have a working RAK3372 WisBlock Core.
+By following this guide, you will successfully set up a working RAK3372 WisBlock Core.

 This guide also includes instructions on how to perform firmware update.